Patrick-ring-motive/web-streams-shim/README.md

 ## Key Features and Polyfills

 The library focuses on extending core browser APIs to meet the latest Web Stream and Fetch specifications.
+Compatibility tables are generated dynamically from mdn's caniuse api.

 ### Conditional Filling